Argentine Black and White Tegus

 Can tegus be owned as pets?

 Although popular in the pet trade, Argentine black and white tegus in the wild can cause negative impacts on native wildlife.
-On Dec.
-4, 2022, Georgia added this species to its wild animal list.
+Georgia added this and five other reptile species to its wild animal list in 2022.
 “Wild animals” are non-native species that pose a threat to native wildlife, other natural resources or people.

 Can I kill a tegu if I see it in the wild?